Code-Institute-Submissions/joshmclynn-find_a_gardener_AugResub/README.md

 ## User Experience/Design(UX)
   ### Goals
   #### Ideal Users
-  - Customers looking for contracters in their local area to carry out works
+  - Customers looking for contractors in their local area to carry out works
   - Business's looking to offer their services to customers in their local area.
   - Someone looking for activity regarding horticultural services in certain areas.
   #### Site Goals